-For this, take your floral wire, and if you want to be certain then we recommend doing it double as this will make the crown far sturdier than it would otherwise be.
+For this, take your floral wire, and if you want to be certain, we recommend going a double way, as this will make the crown far sturdier than it would otherwise be.

 Step 3: Get Your Cuttings Prepared

-Step 4: Combine the Thin Wire and the Stem
+Step 4: Combine Thin Wire and Stem

 Step 5: Decide Which Plant is First on the Crown

 It is important that you look at what you are going to use on your crown, see if anything jumps out at you and then start creating a plan around that one cutting.
-Remember, you can easily change your mind if things are not quite working out as you had planned.
+Remember, you can easily change your mind if things are poorly planned.